dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 [here][scala primary constructor examples]).
 Many discussions about the feature have taken place in github issues marked with the [primary-constructors label][].

-Recently, [Bob proposed][] that primary body constructors should use the syntax `this.name(...)` rather than `primary C.name(...)`.
-This proposal includes that choice.
-Several recent updates to this proposal are based on ideas from that proposal.

 [struct proposal]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md
 [kotlin primary constructors]: https://kotlinlang.org/docs/classes.html#constructors